 What’s the Price of Pet Protection?

-The pet health insurance industry has already seen double-digit growth since the start of the pandemic.
+The pet health insurance industry has already seen double-digit growth since the pandemic’s start.
 That makes a certain amount of sense: more pets, more policies sold.
 But the increase can also be traced to our emotional connection to our pets.
 More and more, we’re treating our pets like children and making their health a top priority.
 Employees have been barking for pet insurance as a paid benefit, and corporations are responding.
-One out of three Fortune 500 companies now offers some form of pet insurance benefit.
+One out of three Fortune 500 companies now offers pet insurance benefits.
 And smaller companies are following suit.
-The Society for Human Resources Management reports that, among all employers, 15% now provide access to pet coverage.
+The Society for Human Resources Management reports that, among all employers, 15% currently provide access to pet coverage.

 The Future of The Pet Care Industry

 The value of the pet care industry has doubled in less than ten years.
-From fresh and organic foods delivered to pet owners’ doorsteps to CBD products to soothe pandemic pups’ jangled nerves, the industry has been marked by continuous innovation.
+The industry has been marked by continuous innovation, from fresh and organic foods delivered to pet owners’ doorsteps to CBD products to soothe pandemic pups’ jangled nerves.
 Pet insurance companies have gone mobile, with some providing telehealth services for pets 24/7.
-According to industry analysts, fueled in equal parts by technology and our tender hearts, the pet product, and services sector is slated for solid, sustained growth.
+According to industry analysts, fueled in equal parts by technology and our tender hearts, the pet product and services sector is slated for solid, sustained growth.
 You’ve come a long way, Fido.
 And you’re getting more of the love you deserve.

 Susan Doktor is a journalist, business strategist, and principal at Branddoktor.
-She writes on a wide range of subjects, including finance, technology, and family life.
+She writes on many subjects, including finance, technology, and family life.
 Follow her on Twitter @branddoktor.